privet-kitty/cl-mps/README.md

 ## Requirements

-`cl-mps` is tested on the (usually latest version of the) following implementations:
+`cl-mps` is tested on (the usually latest version of) the following implementations:

 - SBCL
 - Clozure CL
-- ABCL
 - Allegro CL